Why Most Offer Stacks Break at $75K–$125K: 3 Patterns Destroying Conversion and Margins (And the Fix for Each)

 Combined revenue impact: −55%

 He didn’t notice because it happened gradually over 8 months.
-Each tier addition seemed logical.
-Cumulative impact was devastating.
+Each tier addition seemed logical, but the cumulative impact was devastating.

 Gap analysis by stage: